-- 2) Individual / single specimens will be placed in a secondary container or leak proof bag for transport. - 3) All specimens must be clearly labeled with the appropriate patient information. - 4) All specimens will be handled as if potentially infectious therefore special labeling of known high risk specimens is not necessary. - 3.
-Exposure Determination: UNE has performed an exposure determination for employees (including work study students) who may incur occupational exposure to BBP or other potentially infectious materials.
+- All lab specimens must be contained in leak proof containers.
+The outside of the primary container will be clean and dry. - o Individual / single specimens will be placed in a secondary container or leak proof bag for transport. - All specimens must be clearly labeled with the appropriate patient information. - All specimens will be handled as if potentially infectious therefore special labeling of known high risk specimens is not necessary.

+3. Exposure Determination:

+- UNE has performed an exposure determination for employees (including work study students) who may incur occupational exposure to BBP or other potentially infectious materials.
 The tasks performed by persons employed in these positions which potentially expose them to blood or other potentially infectious material (OPIM) are listed after each job.
-These determinations were made without regard to the use of personal protective equipment (PPE): - a.
-Health Center Physicians, Physicians Assistants, Nurses, Registered Nurse Practitioners, and Medical Assistants: - 1) Giving injections - 2) Blood drawing - 3) Genealogical exams - 4) Treating cuts and abrasions - 5) Throat cultures - 6) Urinalysis - 7) Ear and eye examinations - b.
-Nursing Faculty: - 1) Giving and supervising/instructing the giving of injections - 2) Handling of blood specimens or other potentially infectious material - 3) Handling contaminated laundry - c.
-Dental Hygiene Clinical Faculty: - 1) Teaching and demonstrating dental hygiene techniques - 2) Assessing student performance in a clinical environment - d.
-Dental Hygiene Staff Working in Clinic: - 1) Handling of waste material in a clinical environment - 2) Handling of documents used in a clinical environment - e.
-Medical School, Science, Medical Technology Faculty as Applicable:
+These determinations were made without regard to the use of personal protective equipment (PPE): - Health Center Physicians, Physicians Assistants, Nurses, Registered Nurse Practitioners, and Medical Assistants: - Giving injections - Blood drawing - Genealogical exams - Treating cuts and abrasions - Throat cultures - Urinalysis - Ear and eye examinations - Nursing Faculty: - Giving and supervising/instructing the giving of injections - Handling of blood specimens or other potentially infectious material - Handling contaminated laundry - Dental Hygiene Clinical Faculty: - Teaching and demonstrating dental hygiene techniques - Assessing student performance in a clinical environment - Dental Hygiene Staff Working in Clinic: - Handling of waste material in a clinical environment - Handling of documents used in a clinical environment - Medical School, Science, Medical Technology Faculty as Applicable: